wootfish/eli.sohl.com/drafts/wangs-attack.md

     a = (a & mask_2) | (b & mask_1)
 ```

 All of these are perfectly reasonable, but we can do better.
-Each of these solutions involves a loop over the list of
+Each of these solutions involves a loop over a list of
 indices.
 This loop would be executed once per state processed.
 Is this necessary?
 Not really.
 These loops generate masks
 within them and carry out their operations using those masks; we can optimize by precomputing and consolidating these
 masks, storing them, then using these stored values to check or enforce each set of constraints.
-The result is a
+The result, at the cost
-non-branching one-liner for each operation.
+of a tiny bit of prep work, is a non-branching one-liner for each operation.
 Check it out:

 ```python
 class Constraint: